josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 The *local variable* approach is straightforward.
 But it is limited because the parent-child wiring must be done entirely within the parent template.
-The parent component *itself* has no access to the child.
+The associated parent component has no access to the child.

-You can't use the *local variable* technique if the parent component's *class* relies on the child component's *class*.
+You cannot use the *local variable* technique if the *class* of the parent component relies on the *class* of the child component.
 The parent-child relationship of the components is not established within each components respective *class* with the *local variable* technique.
 Because the *class* instances are not connected to one another, the parent *class* cannot access the child *class* properties and methods.

 When the parent component *class* requires that kind of access, ***inject*** the child component into the parent as a *ViewChild*.

 The following example illustrates this technique with the same [Countdown Timer](guide/component-interaction#countdown-timer-example) example.
-Neither its appearance nor its behavior changes.
+Neither the associated appearance nor the associated behavior changes.
 The child [CountdownTimerComponent](guide/component-interaction#countdown-timer-example) is the same as well.

 <div class="alert is-helpful">